Incubaid/dev_process/meetings.md

         - can be because of unforeseen delay, can be planning for next release

 - Who
-    - Everyone in company who has something to loose or win by delaying or prioritizing stories
+    - Everyone in company who has something to lose or win by delaying or prioritizing stories

 - What this is not!!!
     - No discussions about content: FR/BUGS, Requirements, ... all of this needs to be properly prepared